Dieting improves the appearance of your physique by helping you develop muscle tissue while shrinking fat cells.

-But sometimes intelligent dieting means doing what actually works even if it’s not what you want to hear.
+But sometimes intelligent dieting means doing what works even if it’s not what you want to hear.

-When you’re figuring what daily allotment of calories is needed to reach your new health goals, keep in mind that you might be allowed more calories than you were imagining, especially if you’ll be exercising at a higher intensity four or more times a week.
+When you’re figuring out what daily allotment of calories is needed to reach your new health goals, keep in mind that you might be allowed more calories than you were imagining, especially if you’ll be exercising at a higher intensity four or more times a week.

 By the way, since anti-inflammatory dieting also happens to use fewer carbohydrates, you might find that you drop the first 8 pounds quickly.
 Those first eight pounds are probably mostly water weight, so be sure to replenish your electrolytes.
 Be kind to your kidneys and stay hydrated.